For booking, contact The Western Wind:

 David Vanderwal (tenor) is a native of Portland, Oregon.
 He has performed as a soloist with The American Bach Soloists, Seattle Baroque Orchestra, Oregon Bach Festival Orchestra, Austin Symphony Orchestra, Oregon Symphony, New York Collegium and Tafelmusik.
 Recently Mr. Vanderwal performed Handel’s Messiah with the St. Paul’s Cathedral Choirs of Buffalo, NY, Pax Christi of Toronto, ON, Danbury (CT) Symphony Orchestra, the Mendelssohn Choir (CT), and First Congregational Church of Greenwich, CT.
 He performed Bach’s Easter Oratorio, and a new concert Mass of John Tavener with the Choir of St. Thomas Church, in New York.
 Mr. Vanderwal appeared at the Carmel Bach Festival in California, and taught at the International Bachakademie’s Stuttgart Festival in Überlingen, Germany.
 He also presents a set of song recitals throughout the year.

-William Zukof (countertenor) is a founding member of The Western Wind.
+William Zukof (countertenor) is a founding member and executive producer of The Western Wind.
+He sang countertenor with the ensemble from 1969 to 2019.
 A New York City native, he was born in Manhattan and received his BA degree from The City University of New York.
 In his early twenties, he became a student of the noted American countertenor Russell Oberlin.
 He has appeared as a soloist with the St. Thomas Choir of Men and Boys, the Roger Wagner Chorale, the Gregg Smith Singers, the Handel and Haydn Society of Boston, Musica Sacra of New York, and the Zamir Chorale.
 Mr. Zukof performed the Bach Magnificat under the direction of Leonard Bernstein at the Vatican in Rome.
 His operatic appearances include roles with the Washington Opera, the Center for Contemporary Opera, the Eastman School, and the University of California at Berkeley.
-He is executive producer for Western Wind’s recordings, including the latest release, Taste of Eternity, A Musical Shabbat Part II, Saturday Morning Service and two soon to be released CDs: All That Is Left of Me – music of Meredith Monk and Eric Salzman and O Beautiful!
-American Music – New American Music for Voices.
+He is executive producer for Western Wind’s recordings, including the latest release, We Are Still Here – The Holocaust Through Music & Memory, the ninth in a series of Judaica recordings.
+A version of this program narrated by Danny Burstein and Jessica Hecht is being distributed nationwide by Public Radio International.